MysteryBlokHed/webpack-ts-userscript-library/README.md

 yarn dev
 ```

-Building will result in JavaScript files in the `build/` directory (these can be ignored)
+Built JS files and type declarations will be placed in the `lib/` directory,
-and a file ending in `.user.js` in the root of the project.
+and the UserScript will be placed in the root.
+The `package.json` file is configured
-This is the built UserScript.
+to publish files in the `lib/` directory to npm.

 ## License